orientechnologies/orientdb-docs/Database-Security.md

 ## Password management

 User passwords are stored in OUser records by using the [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) HASH algorithm using a random 24 bit length Salt per user for a configurable number of iterations (by default is 65,536).
+Before v2.2 a [SHA-256](https://en.wikipedia.org/wiki/SHA-2) was used.

 In order to speedup the hashing of password, OrientDB uses a password cache implemented as a LRU with maximum 500 entries.
 To change this setting set the global configuration `security.userPasswordSaltCacheSize` to the entries to cache.
 Use `0` to completely disable the cache.